artefactual/archivematica-docs/getting-started/quick-start/quick-start.rst

 Archivematica is a tool for creating packages.
 In a production environment, storage occurs externally to Archivematica in a storage system selected by the user or institution, but for the sake of this demo we'll store our AIP and DIP in Archivematica's default internal storage.

 AIPs should always be stored first.
 Because the packages are smaller, storage options for DIPs are usually the first to appear, so it's tempting to store them right away.
 However, if anything goes wrong with your AIP, you would then have to delete the DIP from the storage and access systems.
 Dealing with the AIP first allows you to store and provide access to DIPs knowing that that the AIP is secure.

 **Steps:**

 #.
-Process your ingest until the *Store AIP* and *Upload DIP* micro-services
+Process your ingest until the *Store AIP* and *Upload DIP* microservices
    prompt you for a decision point.
 #.
 Select "Store AIP" from the *Store AIP* dropdown.
 #.
 In a moment, another decision point will prompt you to select a storage
    location for your AIP.
 There should only be one option - "Store AIP in standard Archivematica directory".
 Select this option.
 #.
 Once the AIP is stored successfully, you can move on to dealing with the DIP.
    Neither a locally-installed Archivematica VM nor the sandbox is hooked up to an access system, so under *Upload DIP* select "Store DIP".